OpenMPDK/dss-ansible/README.md

 ##### Back End Traffic: `rocev2_ip_list` var

-`rocev2_ip_list` represents a list of IPV4 addresses only, to be used for back-end traffic on the TESS cluster.
+`rocev2_ip_list` represents a list of IPV4 addresses only, to be used for back-end traffic on the DSS cluster.
 These IPs must support RoCEv2 protocol.
-The TESS target will fail to start unless it can bind to RoCEv2 for each IP.
+The DSS target will fail to start unless it can bind to RoCEv2 for each IP.
 All hosts in the [servers] group must have a populated `rocev2_ip_list` list var defined.
 Please reference the above sample inventory for example.
 All hosts in the [clients] group should have an empty list set for `rocev2_ip_list`, unless they also appear in the [servers] group.
 For stand-alone clients that do not appear in the [servers] group, you can achieve this by specifying a group var in your inventory: